-Table 7-1 Recommended Maintenance & Frequency Equipment Recommended Maintenance Recommended Interval Air Filters, Compressed air <image/> 6 months or as required.
+Equipment Recommended Maintenance Recommended Interval Air Filters, Compressed air Remove the door panel below the flowmeters and replace filter set in the compressed air line to assure furnace receives clean dry air.
+6 months or as required.
 Compressed Air Tank (optional) With air pressure still on the furnace system, remove the door panel below and to the left of the flowmeters.
 Open the small valve for the air compressor reservoir drain.
 Purge the tank until the condensate has been removed.
 Monthly or as required.
 Belt Shaft Bearings- perm To gain access to the belt shaft bearings remove the end covers from both ends of the machine.
 Located at both ends of each belt shaft are permanently-lubricated bearings.
 These bearings should not be lubricated.
-None Belt Shaft Bearings with grease fittings Bearings with grease fittings should be lubricated with a general multipurpose bearing grease.
-Apply enough grease to the bearing block so that excess grease can be visually seen squirting out along the shaft of the device.
-Wipe off all excess grease that has squirted out to avoid dirt accumulation.
+None Belt Shaft Bearings with grease fittings Bearings with grease fittings should be lubricated with general multipurpose bearing grease.
+Apply enough grease to the bearing block until excess grease can be seen squirting out along the shaft of the device.
+Wipe off all excess grease to avoid dirt accumulation.
 3 years Belt Shaft Rollers The belt shaft rollers should be inspected periodically to make sure that they are centered on their respective shafts.
 Remove the end covers to gain full access to the belt shaft rollers.
 If a roller is misaligned, loosen the setscrews that hold the roller onto the shaft and use a rubber mallet to move the roller on its shaft.
 Use a scale to make sure the rollers are centered to within 0.125 inches on the belt shaft.
 After first 30 days, annually thereafter